Rod Dreher: Political endorsements

 In 2008, 2012 and 2016, Dreher declined to endorse a candidate for president.

 In the 2015 and 2019 Louisiana gubernatorial elections, Dreher voted for Democrat John Bel Edwards, citing his views on abortion, guns, and economics.

 On November 1, 2020, Dreher recommended that "unsafe state readers" of his blog vote for Donald Trump, while noting that he planned to vote for the American Solidarity Party because his state is already "safely in Trump's hands."
 In October 2020, Dreher tweeted that the American Solidarity Party enabled him, for the first time, to vote "for a party [he] actually [believes] in."
 He also later said on MSNBC's Morning Joe that he is a supporter of the American Solidarity Party, and on the same day published an article endorsing Brian T. Carroll of the American Solidarity Party.
-In 2024, Dreher told a Hungarian news outlet he voted for Trump in 2020 and intends to again in 2024.
+In 2024, Dreher told a Hungarian news outlet he voted for Trump in 2020 and intended to do so in 2024.